Lawyers & Legal Representation in Finland

 Business: In most cases in Finland you will probably want to contact a lawyer for advice on business matters.
 A wealth of information can be found online but it is wise to seek local legal counsel when making any important business decision.
 As in all legal systems, the laws and regulations in Finland and the EU are constantly changing and businesses should not rely on online guides as their sole source of legal guidance.

-Other matters: To avoid disputes eventuating in any kind of significant agreement between parties, it's good to contact a lawyer early for preparation of 'preventive legal assignments'; documents such as, for example, marital agreements.
+Other matters: To avoid disputes eventuating in any kind of significant agreement between parties, it's good to contact a lawyer early for preparation of 'preventive legal assignments'.
 The cost of a document is insignificant compared to the costs of a protracted legal dispute about property rights later on, unlikely as that event may seem.
 Cross-border situations such as multicultural marriages, social security matters and employment matters are best arranged properly at the outset.
 If they are not, settlement of potential issues can be problematic, complicated, and expensive.

 If you find yourself in a dispute situation I would not recommend contacting a lawyer as your first course of action in attempting settlement.
 If you have a problem with your employer, for example, first try to negotiate directly with them.
 If you have no luck, contact your union representative if you have one; see Employment Law & Disputes for more.
 In a Dispute with a Financial Organisation you can contact the Finnish Financial Ombudsman Bureau.
 In consumer matters the Finnish Competition and Consumer Authority offers plenty of advice on your rights and obligations.
-In cases of ethnic discrimination you can contact the Non-Discrimination Ombudsman for advice (site in 29 languages - choose at bottom of page).
+In cases of ethnic discrimination you can contact the Non-Discrimination Ombudsman for advice (site in 30+ languages).
 In Finland issues can usually be settled before recourse to lawyers or court proceedings becomes necessary.

 It is unusual to "take someone to court" in Finland.
 Try to work things out one-on-one.
 If that's impossible, the firm van Setten Kuusniemi & Partner Asianajotoimisto Oy have published a useful English-language article about what to expect when facing court proceedings: